1304–1305 conclave: Politics

 The Sacred College of Cardinals was divided into two factions: pro-French and anti-French ("Bonifacians").
 The smaller, pro-French party counted six cardinals under the leadership of cardinals Napoleone Orsini Frangipani and Niccolò Alberti.
 They looked for the reconciliation with France and Colonna.
 The larger party, anti-French, led by Cardinal Matteo Orsini Rosso and Francesco Caetani, cardinal-nephew of Boniface VIII, demanded atonement for the outrage committed on the person of Boniface VIII by French Chancellor Nogaret at Anagni, and rejected any concessions towards Philip IV of France.
 It counted 10 electors.
 At the beginning of the conclave the cardinals arbitrarily decided to annul the most restrictive rules of the Constitution Ubi periculum about the conclave, which made it possible to prolong the proceedings.
 During the first months of the conclave both parties voted mainly for their leaders: Matteo Orsini and Napoleone Orsini.
-But old Matteo Orsini (aged 74) fell ill and couldn't take an active part in the conclave.
+However, the 74-year-old Matteo Orsini later fell ill, preventing him from taking an active part in the conclave.
 Lack of effective leadership eventually led to division in the anti-French party.
 Some of its members, looking for a compromise, proposed archbishop Bertrand de Got of Bordeaux.
 Napoleone Orsini initially was sceptical about this candidature but finally he had accepted it.
 His opinion was decisive for the result, because an alliance of pro-French party with the "Bonifacian dissidents" gave exactly the required majority of two thirds.
-On June 5, 1305, after 11 months of deliberations, Bertrand de Got was elected to the Papacy.
+On 5 June 1305, after 11 months of deliberations, Bertrand de Got was elected to the Papacy.

 At the time of his election de Got was Archbishop of Bordeaux, and thus a subject of Edward I, King of England (who had recently conquered Normandy), although he was a childhood friend of Philip IV of France ("the Fair").